-Lanzhou’s heavy industry has a notably strong standing, while its overall economy is starting to diversify.
-The city proper owns an ETDZ and an HTDZ, with petrochemical, chemical, and non-ferrous metallurgic facilities.
+Lanzhou proper owns an ETDZ and an HTDZ, where heavy industry has a very strong standing with petrochemical, chemical, and non-ferrous metallurgic facilities.
 There is also manufacturing of equipment for the oil, mining, nuclear power, hydroelectricity, and railway industry.
 Textiles, garments, rubber, paper, and bio-pharmaceuticals are being produced, and agricultural products are being processed.
 Minerals are abundant around the city and will be mined more extensively in the future.
 The service sector is not as developed as in other cities but will probably become more important when income levels rise.
 As land has become scarce in Lanzhou, a convincing real estate and infrastructure boom has gained ground.

-The concept of the Lanzhou New Area (LNA) shows the Central Government’s commitment to initiate high growth and to achieve sustainable advancement no matter the costs.
-The year 2012 was the turning point when the foundation of the local economy was radically altered.
-It was an innovative step to import the concept of the New Areas – which require a huge expanse of plain land – to a region where steep loess hills are the predominant feature of geography.
-Allegedly 700 mountains around the airport were proverbially moved at biblical dimensions.
+To create the Lanzhou New Area, allegedly 700 mountains were proverbially moved at biblical dimensions around the airport.
 The fact that the new district is a 30-minute car drive away from the main city, separated from it by a barren wasteland, means that it will hardly ever become part of the core urban area of Lanzhou.
 Instead, as one million people are to be settled here, the New Area will be a second, complementary city to Lanzhou proper.
 There will be diverse manufacturing as well as a comprehensive service industry grouping around the Central Business District (CBD).
-The New Area will become connected to Lanzhou’s West train station in the Qilihe district (not too far from the city center), where all high-speed trains depart.
-To make the New Area especially attractive, a free trade zone was founded, and, as Lanzhou plays a key role in the Go West initiative, the proposals even extend beyond borders: From here, trains will head to Germany via Kazakhstan, interconnecting the Eurasian continent more intensively than ever.
-Provided that the concept develops to its full extent, Lanzhou is going to stand its rank as the true center of northwest China.
+The New Area will become connected to Lanzhou’s West train station in the Qilihe district (not too far from the city center), where all high-speed trains in Lanzhou depart.
+To make the New Area especially attractive, a free trade zone was founded, and, as Lanzhou plays a key role in the Great Western China Development Strategy, the proposals even extend beyond national borders: From here, trains will head to Germany via Kazakhstan, interconnecting the Eurasian continent more intensively than ever.
+Provided that the concept develops to its full extent, Lanzhou is going to stand its rank as the center of northwest China.

+The key message in this case is: “Pioneers invest now!”
 Wherever an important movement starts, it needs pioneers.
 Without pioneers, nothing great can be achieved.
-This has been so in science, in politics, in business.
-And when we focus on the Chinese Go West initiative, we can see that pioneers were crucial for the success stories of Chongqing and Chengdu – not to mention the guys who had invested early on in Guangdong and Shanghai.
+This was so in science, in politics, in business.
+Even when we break it down to the implementation of the Great Western Development Strategy, we can see that pioneers were crucial for the Chongqing and Chengdu success stories, not to mention the guys who invested in Guangdong and Shanghai early on.
 Their efforts and courage have been rewarded in many ways.
-As previously stated, Lanzhou had been a backwater for a long time.
-It needed extraordinary help from the central government to jump-start its development on a faster track.
-It now seems to be way too early to tell if the city’s ambitious plans will really work out.
-But, the key message of Lanzhou is: Pioneers, invest now!

-The commitment of the Chinese government to this place is particularly strong, and this will clearly help early movers who aim to expand their business in the region.
-Ever since the State Council has decided to provide Lanzhou with the means to create a vast New Area next to its airport, having a free-trade zone integrated that will be connected via train with Europe, Lanzhou has become a staging post for pioneer investors.
-The New Area is estimated to finally attract one million people who will settle next to the airport, in order to serve businesses’ needs for cheap labor.
-There will be competition between the new district and the city proper, while both of them combined are at the center of the northwestern region.
+Since the State Council provided Lanzhou with the New Area, the city has become a staging post for investors who are willing to take on new opportunities.
+There will be a lot of competition between the new district and the city proper, while both of them combined are at the center of the northwestern region.
 Upgraded infrastructure will connect Lanzhou more closely with other cities and bolster intra- and interregional competition.
+The commitment of the Chinese government to this place is considerably strong, and this will clearly help early movers who aim to expand their business.
 Some investors may have to overcome a mental threshold before considering Lanzhou as a key investment choice, but expectations are that costs here are significantly lower, support stronger and rewards higher than in other places.
-This should be borne in mind when taking a closer look at the region.
+This should be borne in mind when taking a closer look at northwest China.
 Investing in Lanzhou is not a decision just for now, but it is a decision that also looks ahead – into the near, encouraging future.